 MBA/MPH: You may apply to the MBA/MPH program through The Consortium.
 You should choose the MBA/MPH option when completing the Berkeley Haas section of The Consortium application.
-Applicants to the MBA/MPH program do not need to complete any application materials separate from the MBA application.
+Applicants to the MBA/MPH program are required to submit a statement of purpose.
 Please note that for fellowship recipients this only covers the first two years of the two-and-a-half year MBA program.

 I was admitted to Berkeley and another Consortium MBA program.
 My Consortium Fellowship was directed to another Consortium MBA program but I want to attend Berkeley.
 Can I direct my Fellowship to Berkeley even though I initially ranked it lower in my Consortium school rankings?